martis42/depend_on_what_you_use/README.md

 The workflow is the following:
 1. Execute DWYU on your workspace.
-DWYU will create report files containing information about discovered problems for each analyzed target.
+DWYU will create report files containing information about discovered problems for each analyzed target in the Bazel output directory.
-2. Execute `bazel run @depend_on_what_you_use//:apply_fixes -- --workspace=<path_to_the_workspace_used_in_step_1>`.
+2. Execute `bazel run @depend_on_what_you_use//:apply_fixes`.
+The tool discovers the report files generated in the previous step and gathers the problems for which a fix is available.
+Then [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md) is utilized to adapt the BUILDS files in your workspace.

-   This tool discovers the report files generated in the previous step and gathers the problems for which a fix is available.
+If the `apply_fixes` tool is not able to discover the report files, this can be caused by the `bazel-bin` convenience symlink at the workspace root not existing or not pointing to the output directory which was used by to generate the report files.
-   The tool then utilizes [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md) to adapt the BUILDS files in your workspace.
+The `apply_fixes` tool offers options to control how the output directory is discovered.<br/>
 Execute `bazel run @depend_on_what_you_use//:apply_fixes -- --help` to discover the whole CLI interface of the tool.

 Currently only unused dependencies can be automatically fixed.
 However, more automatic fixes are planned and will be